Mages-Alliance/library/observatory/README.md

 Both use the same framework: clear intention → structured cycles → self-assessment → documentation → integration.

 **The Observatory is the method.
-The workspace is elsewhere** (`/desk/research/` for formal studies, throughout the practice for autonomous work).
+Active research is conducted here** (`research/` within observatory for formal studies, throughout the practice for autonomous work).

 ---